 For Cypress Creek bank stabilization in Harris County, Shore Protect Team uses heavy stone riprap sized for the flood velocities documented on this high-energy Houston area waterway.
 Riprap stone weight and layer thickness on Cypress Creek are determined by the flood velocity data from HCFCD hydraulic models - undersized stone is displaced by flood currents and provides no lasting protection.
 Sheet pile retaining walls are used where active bank failure threatens structures at specific Cypress Creek bank sites.

 Send Shore Protect Team your Cypress Creek property location in Harris County and photos of your bank, any flood damage, and distance from the active channel.
-We assess the flood conditions and permit requirements for your specific Cypress Creek location and provide a preliminary cost estimate.
 Contact Shore Protect Team to begin your Harris County Cypress Creek bank stabilization project.